K9SKY

 Step 3 – Get Licensed and Insured

 You must obtain the appropriate documents to operate the daycare legally and securely.
-It means obtaining an in-home business license to run a dog daycare, if you operate at home, or a general permit to operate a business in commercial buildings.
+It means obtaining an in-home business license to run a dog daycare if you operate at home or a general permit to operate a business in commercial buildings.
 The rules can differ based on city or state, so you must always inquire with your local government offices before 2025.
 Many areas require a zone check to ensure the property can be used as a pet daycare.
 Alongside permits, carrying insurance on your business for dog daycare is crucial.
 Insurance covers you if your dog becomes injured or sick or causes damage to the property.
 A good insurance policy can cost you between $400 and $1200 per year, giving you peace of mind and showing customers that you’re a professional they can be confident in.

 Step 4 – Choose the Right Location

 Finding the right place to set up is among the most crucial aspects of starting a dog daycare business.
 If you’re operating from home, you must ensure that your place is neat, quiet, and spacious enough for your dog to play and relax in a safe environment.
-A well-kept yard with a fence and easy-to-clean flooring is ideal for.
+A well-kept yard with a fence and easy-to-clean flooring is ideal.
 If you’re renting out a building, choose a location that is easy for visitors to locate, has parking, and is spacious enough for dogs of different sizes to roam about.
 Avoid noisy or crowded areas that frighten pets or make it difficult for owners to take them away.
 A well-lit area helps your business stand out and makes clients feel more secure leaving their pets with you.

 Step 5 – Set Up Your Facility